aymeric-cr/sbs-generation/README.md

 ### Aircraft Disappearance

 The objective of this alteration is to hide aircraft i.e. delete messages of certain aircraft at a certain time.
-Additional information required in the XML file is $n$, is the number of deleted consecutive messages e.g. if $n = 0$ then all messages are deleted, while if $n = 3$ for instance, then only three out of four messages are deleted.
+Additional information required in the XML file is *n*, is the number of deleted consecutive messages e.g. if *n = 0* then all messages are deleted, while if *n = 3* for instance, then only three out of four messages are deleted.

 For instance:
 ```XML